T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following minimum requirements :

 - Must be interactive on CLI.
 Done
 - Use lists or dictionaries or tuples.
+Done
 - Use loops.
 Done
 - Use functions that return an output .
 Done
 - Use a Lambda function.